stephensong/elementary/docs/en/contributing.md

 - Detailed step-by-step instructions to reproduce the error
 - A live example of the problem, e.g. a [Codepen](http://codepen.io/)
 - A screenshot, if reporting a visual regression
-- A failing test case
+- A failing test case or demo page

 Describe the outcome that you expected, and what's different about the actual outcome.
 If relevant, provide details of the browser name, version number, and operating system in which you experienced the error.
 If you think you can identify the source of the bug, such as a specific line or block of code, please include this information in your bug report, too.